-Let me preface this by saying, this stuff is complicated.
+Let me preface this with, this stuff is complicated.
 I have read over the documentation, and this is my interpretation of what I have read.
 While it is important to have rules to ensure systems are not abused, this is a bit extreme.
-The SDSP is one of the exceptions possible in the RDSP program, keep that in mind.
+The SDSP (Specified Disability Savings Plan) is one of the exceptions possible in the RDSP program, keep that in mind.
 If you are unsure, call for help.

 The Registered Disability Savings Plan (RDSP) has strict rules for withdrawals.
-The rules ensure that the savings account “cannot be used like a chequing account” (direct quote from an RDSP source).
+The rules ensure that the RDSP “…cannot be used like a chequing account…”.
+That was a direct quote from an ESDC source.

 I will be writing more about this, in the near future.

 The rules for withdrawals are:

 “Whenever money is withdrawn from an RDSP, all or part of the grants and the bonds that have been in the RDSP for fewer than 10 years must be repaid to the Government.
 You must repay $3 for every $1 that is taken out, up to the total amount of grants and bonds paid into the RDSP in the last 10 years.
 Repayments to the Government of Canada will be applied starting with the oldest grants and bonds paid into the plan first, and then towards the newest.”

 The specified disability savings plan SDSP, is a clause in the RDSP for disabled people with a shorter life expectancy.
 It allows families dealing with the imminent death of a loved one to extract money (early) from an RDSP (without penalties).